Celebrity Fit Club: Series two – 2004

 Note: James' Team was known as John's team from weigh-ins 4 to 6 and Freddie's team from weigh-ins 1 to 3.

+Jono Coleman took part for the second series in a row.
+All the male celebrities in this series have now died.

 Series three – 2005

 The third series started on 4 January 2005, this with a former contestant, Ann Widdecombe as a member of the judging panel.
 The celebrities that took part were;